Uvacoder/uvacodernotes10b/blog/2021-01-03-visualcube-oll-pll-python.md

 ---
 id: oll-pll-visualizations-visualcube
-title: Making OLL and PLL visualizations using VisualCube and Python.
+title: Making OLL and PLL visualizations using VisualCube and Python
 tags: [cfop, cubing, python]
 ---

 [VisualCube](http://cube.rider.biz/visualcube.php) ([Source](https://github.com/Cride5/visualcube)) is a PHP script that allows you to make visualizations for the Rubik's Cube for demonstration purposes.
 Well-known speedcubing guides use this tool.
-I wanted to download all and PLL cases in SVG and PNG formats for my [PLL recognition guide](https://rsapkf.xyz/hobbies/pll-recognition-guide).
+I wanted to download all OLL and PLL cases in SVG and PNG formats for my [PLL recognition guide](https://rsapkf.xyz/hobbies/pll-recognition-guide).
 Here's how I did it using few short Python and JavaScript scripts.

 <!--truncate-->